gwtw/js-data-structures/README.md

 [![Code Climate](http://img.shields.io/codeclimate/github/Tyriar/js-data-structures.svg?style=flat)](https://codeclimate.com/github/Tyriar/js-data-structures)
 [![Code coverage](http://img.shields.io/codeclimate/coverage/github/Tyriar/js-data-structures.svg?style=flat)](https://codeclimate.com/github/Tyriar/js-data-structures)

 A collection of data structures written in JavaScript.
-Each data structure is enclosed in its own file, wrapped in a [Universal Module Definition (UMD)][1] API to make it easier to use across multiple platforms.

 Detailed information on the complexity of each data structure is located [here][3].
 To learn more about how some of the data structures are implemented, have a look at the [technical articles on my blog][2].